CookieNotSession/ML_2017/README.md

 Intelligence-Oriented Management Decision Systems in NCTU Fall , 2017.

 ## Introduction
-This is a course about machine learning in NCTU Fall,2017.
+This is a course about machine learning application **(Financial forecast , Image Processing , Algorithm Implementation)** in NCTU Fall,2017.

 |Date|Course Number|Content
 |---|---|---